Say Goodbye to Migraine Headaches and Medications to treat them with Complementary and Alternative Medicine

-(Disclaimer – nothing shared in this article constitutes as medical advice or should take the place of the guidance of your medical doctor.
+(Disclaimer: nothing shared in this article constitutes medical advice or should take the place of the guidance of your medical doctor.
 Only a qualified and licensed health professional should be offering individual advice regarding health and disease.
 This is only a subjective narrative.)

 Souza creates 4 main categories of headaches that also include a variety of subcategories (3).
-To his credit, Souza is extremely thorough in his exploration of the headache phenomena.
-As a clinician, the biggest difficulty that I have with Souza’s approach is that he does not look at the structural, chemical and emotional causes of the headaches, he just seems to be stuck in somewhat of a rut, looking at primarily structural causes while throwing in a few metabolic and chemical causes in order to do the science justice.
-The four main groups of headaches that are first explored are Vascular/Neurologic that include migraines and cluster headaches, Tension-Type / Cervicogenic headaches, Metabolic / Toxic headaches, and Miscellaneous headaches that include sinus, eyestrain, cerebrospinal fluid (CSF) pressure changes and others.
-There is a more in depth exploration of 6 of these headaches: migraine with aura (classic migraine), migraine without aura (common migraine), tension-type, cervicogenic, cluster, and temporal arteritis.
-Although Souza is a chiropractor who taught at Palmer College of Chiropractic West of San Jose, his approach to helping with headaches is very conventional and prescription medication oriented.
+To his credit, Souza is extremely thorough in his exploration of the headache phenomenon.
+As a clinician, the biggest difficulty that I have with Souza’s approach is that he does not look at the structural, chemical, and emotional causes of the headaches; he just seems to be stuck in somewhat of a rut, looking at primarily structural causes while throwing in a few metabolic and chemical causes in order to do the science justice.
+The four main groups of headaches that are first explored are vascular/neurologic headaches that include migraines and cluster headaches; tension-type/cervicogenic headaches; metabolic/toxic headaches; and miscellaneous headaches that include sinus, eyestrain, cerebrospinal fluid (CSF) pressure changes, and others.
+There is a more in-depth exploration of six of these headaches: migraine with aura (classic migraine), migraine without aura (common migraine), tension-type, cervicogenic, cluster, and temporal arteritis.
+Although Souza is a chiropractor who taught at Palmer College of Chiropractic West of San Jose, his approach to helping with headaches is very conventional and prescription medication-oriented.
 Just because someone has a headache does not mean that they have a medication deficiency.
-There are literally hundreds of thousands, if not an infinite number of causes of headaches.
-Focusing on just 4 to 6 causes may be worthy of discussion but it is not really that helpful for the person who suffers from headaches who wishes not to experience those headaches any more.
+There are literally hundreds of thousands, if not an infinite number, of causes of headaches.
+Focusing on just 4 to 6 causes may be worthy of discussion, but it is not really that helpful for the person who suffers from headaches and wishes not to experience those headaches any more.

-1. Find a really well trained holistic health care provider that you are happy with and have them assess what is causing your headaches through their initial examination.
-If they are good at what they do they will be able to determine the structural, chemical, emotional, spiritual, mental, physiologic and other causes of your headache.
-For example, your headache might have something to do with what you eat, what you drink, chemicals you come in to contact with such as body lotion, hair spray, or air that you breath that may be contaminated, etc…
+1. Find a really well-trained holistic health care provider that you are happy with and have them assess what is causing your headaches through their initial examination.
+If they are good at what they do, they will be able to determine the structural, chemical, emotional, spiritual, mental, physiologic, and other causes of your headache.
+For example, your headache might have something to do with what you eat, what you drink, chemicals you come into contact with, such as body lotion, hair spray, or air that you breathe that may be contaminated, etc.

-2. So long as your properly skilled, trained and seasoned health care provider understands what is the underlying causes of your headache then they will be able to treat those causes and come up with a treatment plan that is individualized to your needs.
-That treatment plan really should include a wide variety of herbs, classical homeopathy, nutriceutical nutrition, whole food nutrition, chiropractic adjustments that include muscle therapies, acupuncture meridian balancing, orthopedic therapies, energy medicine, naturopathic therapies, Professional Applied Kinesiology, reflex points diagnosis and therapy, emotional therapies and energy medicine.
+2. So long as your properly skilled, trained, and seasoned healthcare provider understands what the underlying causes of your headache are, they will be able to treat those causes and come up with a treatment plan that is individualized to your needs.
+That treatment plan really should include a wide variety of herbs, classical homeopathy, nutriceutical nutrition, whole food nutrition, chiropractic adjustments that include muscle therapies, acupuncture meridian balancing, orthopedic therapies, energy medicine, naturopathic therapies, professional applied kinesiology, reflex point diagnosis and therapy, emotional therapies, and energy medicine.

-Here are a few ways to help with nutritional / herbal / chemical therapies for each type of head cavity discomfort.
+Here are a few ways to help with nutritional, herbal, or chemical therapies for each type of head cavity discomfort.
 A list of things to support each type of head cavity discomfort is provided.
 (4)

-Sinus Head Cavity Discomfort – beef liver fat extract, Euphrasia herb, albizia herb (4)
+Sinus Head Cavity Comfort: beef liver fat extract, Euphrasia herb, Alba herb (4)

-Magnesium and Headaches – According to more than 83 different research articles in peer reviewed research journals, there is a direct link between magnesium deficiency and headaches – especially migraine and cluster headaches (5). (click the link)
+Magnesium and Headaches: According to more than 83 different research articles in peer-reviewed research journals, there is a direct link between magnesium deficiency and headaches, especially migraines and cluster headaches (5).
+Click the link.

 In this next video we can hear a little bit more from Dr. Skolnikoff regarding the nature of and treatment of headaches.